サクサク読めて、アプリ限定の機能も多数!

 If you use your GitHub account for both personal and work purposes, there are a few things to keep in mind when you leave your company or organization.
 Before you leave your company, make sure you update the following information in your personal account: Unverify your company email address by deleting it in your Email settings.
 You can then re-add it without verifying to keep any associated commi

+You can use a personal access token in place of a password when authenticating to GitHub in the command line or with the API.
 About personal access tokens Personal access tokens are an alternative to using passwords for authentication to GitHub when using the GitHub API or the command line.
 Personal access tokens are intended to access GitHub resources on behalf of yourself.
-To access resources on behalf of an organization, or for long-lived integrations, you should use a GitHub App.
-For more information, see About creat
+To access resources on

 次のページ